BuyAnotherCouch/Amazon_Vine_Analysis/README.md

 ![unpaid1](/resources/unpaid1.PNG)

 ## Summary
 Based on our results, members of the Vine program are more likely to write positive reviews.
-To further support our findings, we could run an analysis on the other 4 ratings to see how the positive reviews compare to the negative ones.
-This analysis will look like the following:
+To further support our findings, we performed an additional analysis on the other 4 ratings to see how the number of positive reviews compare to the negative ones.

+This is what we found:

 - Vine reviews: